loft-sh/vcluster-rancher-operator/README.md

 ## Description

 Deploying a vCluster in rancher should provide the same great experience that provisioning any other cluster in Rancher would. vCluster Rancher Operator automatically integrates vCluster deployments with Rancher.
-This integration combines the great clusters management of Rancher with the security, cost-effectiveness, and speed of vClusters.
+This integration combines the great cluster management of Rancher with the security, cost-effectiveness, and speed of vClusters.

 **Features**
-* creates a Rancher Cluster that corresponds to the vCluster
+* Automatically creates a Rancher Cluster that corresponds to each virtual cluster
 * Rancher users do not need cluster management permissions.
 The operator will create the Rancher cluster.
 * Project owners and project members of the vCluster's project will be added to the Rancher cluster as cluster owners.